NicolaSansom/Javascript30/01 - JavaScript Drum Kit/README.md

 # Lessons Learned

-This first lesson covered a range over different topics.
+This first lesson covered a range of different topics.

 [keycode.info](http://www.keycode.info) - shows you which key code corresponds to the keys on your keyboard